 Using OneDrive

-This isn't a large space for transferring your data but there are many affordable options with much more storage, 50GB of space will cost you about $2 /month and 1 TB of space will cost you $7 /month and will also get you a subscription of Office365.
+This isn't a large space for transferring your data but there are many affordable options with much more storage.
+50GB of space will cost you about $2 /month and 1 TB of space will cost you $7 /month and will also get you a subscription to Office365.

-Transferring the data between PC's requires an Internet connection, and another benefit of a cloud storage is that your data is protected from local hard drive failures.
+Transferring the data between PCs requires an Internet connection.
+Another benefit of cloud storage is that your data is protected from local hard drive failures.